Indefinite Pronouns

 Everybody

-Everybody must bring his laptop for the presentation.
+Everybody must bring their laptop for the presentation.

 Everything